- Blog

 The Right Shoes

-Posted on 10-16-2025 in Foot/Ankle, Ankle Pain, Lisfranc Injury, Plantar Fasciitis & Running by Dr. Erik Nilssen, Dr. Sonya Ahmed
+Posted on 04-02-2026 in Plantar Fasciitis, Ankle Pain, Lisfranc Injury, Foot/Ankle & Running by Dr. Erik Nilssen

-Posted on 10-16-2025 in Foot/Ankle, Ankle Pain, Lisfranc Injury, Plantar Fasciitis & Running by Dr. Erik Nilssen, Dr. Sonya Ahmed
+Posted on 04-02-2026 in Plantar Fasciitis, Ankle Pain, Lisfranc Injury, Foot/Ankle & Running by Dr. Erik Nilssen

-Of course, living on the gorgeous Gulf Coast, we can’t talk about footwear and not discuss flip-flops.
-When you live, work and play in the sunshine state, it’s nearly impossible to avoid wearing them.
-After all, it’s not particularly practical to march out on our sugar white sands in a pair of wing tip loafers.
+Of course, living on the gorgeous Gulf Coast, we can’t talk about footwear without discussing flip-flops.
+When you live, work and play in the Sunshine State, it’s nearly impossible to avoid wearing them.
+After all, it’s not particularly practical to march out on our sugar white sands in a pair of wing-tip loafers.
 However, flip-flops are not appropriate for everyday use.
-They leave your feet vulnerable to bacterial and fungal infections, in addition to slipping around, causing painful blisters.
+They leave your feet vulnerable to bacterial and fungal infections, and can cause painful blisters from slipping.
 Additionally, they contribute to heel pain, and the lack of support they provide can ultimately lead to bad posture.

 We also treat many athletes of varying skill and experience levels who often find themselves wearing the wrong type of shoe.
 While the choices can be overwhelming, you can typically find shoes made for your specific athletic activity.
 From running, training and walking shoes to court and field sports shoes as well as specialty sports shoes, the options are endless.
 Visiting a specialty store where you can work with a trained staff member is often the best place to start.

 For those who love to wear high heels, it’s equally imperative that you find the right fit to avoid injury or further damage to your feet and ankles.
-High heels are designed to point the foot down, which gives the leg a slender appearance.
+High heels are designed to point the foot downward, giving the leg a slender appearance.
 This position puts a lot of pressure on the ball of the foot, bending the toes up to meet the ground.
-The higher the heel, the higher the pressure on the ball of the foot, which, over time, wearing high heels may cause a stress fracture.
+The higher the heel, the greater the pressure on the ball of the foot, which, over time, may lead to a stress fracture.
 However, by selecting options with lower heels and a wider toe box that matches your toe shape, you can alleviate pressure on the ball of the foot.

-Regardless of the type of footwear you are considering, the following tips are helpful to keep in mind as you select how the shoes are constructed, correctly measuring your feet and finding the right fit.
+Regardless of the type of footwear you are considering, the following tips are helpful to keep in mind as you select how the shoes are constructed, correctly measure your feet and find the right fit.

 If wearing the wrong type of shoe has caused an injury to your feet or ankles, or you have been experiencing symptoms of any of the painful conditions we’ve described, reach out to North Florida Bone & Joint Specialists.
-Our experienced physicians, Dr. Erik Nilssen and Dr. Sonya Ahmed are available to discuss your specific needs and develop a treatment plan that’s right for you.
+Dr. Erik Nilssen is available to discuss your specific needs and develop a treatment plan tailored to you.
 Call us at 850.435.4800 or complete our Online Appointment Form today.